CharcoalAfterlife/Addictions/README.md

 # Addictions
 Addictions are based an what the brain thinks.
+Simulate this here on penguinmod.